ileon4/Data_projects_TripleTen/CarSalesMLProject/README.md

 ## Car Sales Machine Learning Project

-This project compares different machine learning models used to best predict car prices for a car sales company wanting to building an app.
+This project compares different machine learning models used to best predict car prices for a car sales company wanting to build an app.
 The first portion of the project is dedicated to properly encoding features and then I go on to train and test 6 different models.

 ----------